Robert Jay Mathews

-Robert Jay "Bob" Mathews (January 16, 1953 – December 8, 1984) was an American neo-Nazi and the leader of The Order, an American white supremacist militant group that committed counterfeiting, several bank robberies, car heists, murders, and assassinations.
+Robert Jay Mathews (January 16, 1953 – December 8, 1984) was an American neo-Nazi and the leader of The Order, an American white supremacist militant group that committed counterfeiting, several bank robberies, car heists, murders, and assassinations.
 Mathews is believed to have served as a lookout in the murder of Alan Berg.
 Before founding The Order, Mathews was a member of the neo-Nazi groups the National Alliance and Aryan Nations.

 He was burned alive during a shootout with approximately 75 federal law enforcement agents who surrounded his house on Whidbey Island, near Freeland, Washington.
-Following his death, other white supremacists viewed him as a martyr and memorialized him.
+Following his death, other White supremacists viewed him as a martyr and memorialized him.

 Early life

 Family life

 Robert Jay Mathews was born in Marfa, Texas, on January 16, 1953, to Johnny and Una Mathews.
-His family was lower middle class.
 His father Johnny Mathews was of Scottish descent.
-He was the mayor of Marfa, the President of the Chamber of Commerce, and a businessman and leader for the local Methodist church; he fought during World War II.
-Una and Johnny Mathews were married by a Presbyterian Church in April 1943, in Detroit.
+A businessman and veteran of World War II, he had served as the mayor of Marfa and the President of their Chamber of Commerce, and leader of the local Methodist church.
+Una and Johnny Mathews had been married by a Presbyterian Church in April 1943, in Detroit.
 The couple had three sons, all spaced four years apart: Grant, Lee, and then Robert Mathews.
+His family was lower middle class.

 His family moved often in his youth, seeking business opportunities.
 The family eventually settled in Phoenix, Arizona.
 When Mathews was six years old, his older brother Grant was diagnosed with schizophrenia, and repeatedly attempted suicide.
 This resulted in Mathews's parents having to spend more time devoted to him than their other children, and some amount of neglect towards Lee and Robert, for which they felt guilt.
 Robert became closer with Lee as a result.